 Table Designs Past and Present

-This special exhibition will bring together curators and designers to create table displays inspired by Marjorie’s exceptional flare for entertaining to explore the concept of artistically set tables, past and present.
+This special exhibition will bring together curators and designers to create table displays inspired by Marjorie’s exceptional flair for entertaining to explore the concept of artistically set tables, past and present.

 The Artistic Table will invite a number of interior designers to create a range of presentations.
 Hillwood’s remarkable collection will be the source for a display of historic tables, designed by Hillwood curators and inspired by eighteenth- and nineteenth-century French and Russian models, on view in the forty-four foot dining room and the enchanting adjacent breakfast room.
 The special exhibition space in the dacha will house the tables fashioned by renowned interior designers to generate a conversation between past and contemporary design.
 Drawing from the many and varied table wares at Hillwood or their own sources, designers will draw from the elegance of the European courts, Marjorie’s exceptional style, and their own modern aesthetic, as inspiration for beautiful and refreshing takes on setting an artistic table.